29 Repeated Kan3 習坎

 Text explanation:

-The upper trigram Kan, water, is referred to as wine, and the contour from line 2 to 5 is similar to that of the hexagram Yi (27): nourishment, i.e. food, while the inner bottom trigram Zhen (to move, the thunder) is the ritual utensil.
-The trigram Gen (keeping still, the mountain) is the hand; the inner bottom trigram Zhen looks like a hand turning upward and moves (wine and food) upward, while the hand of the inner upper trigram Gen receives them
+The upper trigram Kan, water, is taken here for wine, and the shape from line 2 to 5 is similar to hexagram Yi (27), nourishment, i.e. food.
+The inner lower trigram Zhen is a ritual utensil.
+Trigram Zhen, the reversal of trigram of Gen (the mountain, the hand), also resembles a hand turning up and moves (wine and food) upward.
+The hand of the inner upper trigram Gen receives (them).

-The inner upper trigram Gen looks like a door and here is taken for the window.
-After lines 4 and 5 exchange positions, the inner bottom trigram appears in the form of Li (clinging, fire): brightness, signifying the act of giving gift is clearly expressed.
+The inner upper trigram Gen denotes a door and here is taken for a window.
+After lines 4 and 5 exchange positions, the inner lower trigram appears in the form of Li (clinging, fire), brightness, signifying that the action of presenting a gift is clearly expressed.

 The 5th line

-Text: Kan (the abysmal peril or water) doesn't brim, (and) the land emerges with its flat top, (which is of) no calamity (or fault).
+Kan (abysmal peril or water) does not exceed the brim, and land emerges with its flat top (祇既平); this is of no calamity (or fault).

 Text explanation: